JacqueLeeMeyer/pandas-challenge/README.md

         To undo currency formatting on ‘Per Student Budget’ column in order to use pd.cut Input [26] : .replace('[\$,]', '', regex=True).astype(float)

+Personal Notes:

     I feel like I did a lot of pd.merge in this code:
     If there is another way I could have created the dataframes by combining the multiple DFs/Series I would be intersted to know how.
     Overall this was an intersting and challenging assignment.